Ananya1006/16SPrimerDetector/README.md

 ## Features
 - Automatically scans each `.fastq.gz` file for all possible 16S rRNA primer sequences.
-- Reports which primers are most abundant in each sample, based on the 'primers.fa' file containing standard 16S rRNA primer sequences.
+- Reports which primers are most abundant in each sample, based on the `primers.fa` file containing standard 16S rRNA primer sequences.
-- Summarizes primer occurrence across multiple Bioprojects.
+- Summarizes primer occurrence across multiple Bioprojects (useful for meta-analysis).
 - Additionally, converts primers to IUPAC notation for flexible use in downstream bioinformatics tools.

 ## Input Requirements

-- Bioproject directory names must start with `PRJNA` (e.g., `PRJNA1`, `PRJNA2`, etc.).
+- Bioproject directory names must start with `PRJNA` (e.g., `PRJNA1`, `PRJNA1234`, etc.).
 - The compressed `.fastq.gz` filenames for Paired-End data should end with:
   - `_1.fastq.gz` (forward read)
   - `_2.fastq.gz` (reverse read)